Elisbrown/EVENTMGMT/README.md

 This application uses a MySQL database.
 You need to create a database and a table named `events` with the following columns: `images`, `title`, `description`, `date`, `time`, `venue`. alternatively, there is a database file in the respective folder that could simply be imported into your local server.
+- Run  the index.html file in the Client folder with Live server extension.
+Shortcut(Alt+L+O)

 Update the database connection details in `app.js`: